 If you are looking for a day trip to Key West from Cuba, your options are limited, but by no means shabby!

-Just make sure that if (you are doing this the other way round) traveling from the US to Cuba, follow the US Treasury Department’s guidance on travel to Cuba.
+Just make sure that if (you are doing this the other way round) traveling from the US to Cuba, follow the U.S. Government’s guidance on travel to Cuba.

 Flying to Key West from Cuba